lasuillard/segfault/README.md

 ```

 ### Secrets
-secret.json and db.json files are not included in repo.
+All secrets will be handled by secret.json, which is not included in repo.<br/>
+and also supports environment variables as secret config for PaaS like heroku.

 ### TODO
 Free note here. but just your parts.

 * Backend
   * Write various tests for server application
-  * Implement websockets for notification / chat
-  * (LATER) HTTPS/SSL for Nginx
+  * FCM supports

 * Frontend
   * NOTHING YET